sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 Java uses **pass by Value** when it passes arguments to methods.
 This means that a copy of the value in the argument is saved in the parameter variable.
-If the parameter variable changes its value inside the method, the original value outside the method is not changed.  **It is generally not a good idea to change the value of a parameter inside a method, however it is possible as the example below shows.**
+The original value outside the method is not changed if the parameter variable is assigned a new value inside the method.  **It is generally not a good idea to change the value of a parameter inside a method, however it is possible as the example below shows.**

 |CodingEx| **Check your understanding**